 The Hypervolt is a great entry to the EV charger market, it will please both installers with its ease of installation and users with its styling and simplicity.

-Priced considerably less than other premium chargers the Hypervolt is a great alternative to the Myenergi Zappi and Andersen A2.
-With the ease of use and many features, the Hypervolt should definitely be at the top of your list of potential chargers to have.
+Priced considerably less than other premium chargers the Hypervolt is a great alternative to the Myenergi Zappi.
+With its ease of use and many features, the Hypervolt should definitely be near the top of your list of potential chargers to have.

 If you are based within Shropshire or Wrexham areas and you wish to have a Hypervolt installed then please get in touch here.